• About

 If you and your kids are exhausted and jetlagged, your itinerary won’t be that fun anyway.
 Prioritize sleep and recharge time, so you have the most energy for those exciting day trips.

-Black and white portrait of young family smiling and hugging at Trocadero in Paris with Eiffel Tower in background by Katie Donnelly Photography
+Black and white portrait of young couple traveling with kids, smiling and hugging at Trocadero in Paris with Eiffel Tower in background by Katie Donnelly Photography

 Let’s face it, traveling with kids can be chaotic.
 Embrace the messiness, the meltdowns, and the unexpected detours.
 These are all part of the adventure and make for great stories later on.